kspatil2/Skyroads/GradingBreakup.md

     4% Multiple skymaps.
 Create a new model skyroad for next level.Since, modeling an entire new map will take a lot work, increased the extra 	      credit to 4%.
     4% First person spaceship.
 Show the perspective from the cockpit of the spaceship which would be really cool.
     5% Sound and music.
 On certain game events, e.g. game start, movement, collision, etc. play a sound effect.
-    5% Give a theme and bacjground story to the game.
+    5% Give a theme and background story to the game.